pelevesque/has_required_substrings_at_indexes/README.md

 The `allowSubstringBleeding` flag is `false` by default.
 It it used when you want to allow the last substring to be incomplete if the string is too short.
-In the following example, the last substring `canal` starts at the right index, but remains incomplete since the string ends.
+In the following example, the last substring `canal` starts at the correct index, but remains incomplete since the string ends.
 Normally this would return `false`.
 With `allowSubstringBleeding` set to `true`, it returns `true`.